AdobeDocs/campaign-classic.es-ES/help/workflow/using/content-management.md

 * contentId

-Identificador del contenido que se va a utilizar si la opción **[!UICONTROL Specified in the transition]** está activada.
+Identifier of the content to be used if the **[!UICONTROL Specified in the transition]** option is enabled.

 ## Parámetros de salida {#output-parameters}